CESSProject/cess/docs/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behavior that contributes to creating a positive environment include :

 * Using welcoming and inclusive language.
 * Being respectful of differing viewpoints and experiences